regedo00/reggiani.io/content/blog/20230113_Learning_Javascript/index.md

 &nbsp;

-For my current goal of learning a bit of Javascript, I plan to take a hybrid approach for efficient progress.
+For my current goal of learning a bit of JavaScript, I plan to take a hybrid approach for efficient progress.

 &nbsp;